Nice-Zhang66/E2E-SPTTN/README.md

 ## CSL dataset
 The results of TLP on CSL dataset is placed in the supplementary material.

-Request the CSL Dataset from this website [download link]
+Request the CSL Dataset from this website [https://ustc-slr.github.io/openresources/cslr-dataset-2015/index.html]

 After finishing dataset download, extract it.
 It is suggested to make a soft link toward downloaded dataset. ln -s PATH_TO_DATASET ./dataset/CSL